On the fixed points of the Ruelle operator: A mixing condition

 \begin{proposition} Assume that a rational map $R$ is injective on $P_R\cap J_R$ and the Lebesgue measure of $P_R\cap SC(R)$ is $0$.
 Then the Lebesgue measure of $P_R$ is zero if and only if $R$ is mixing on its conservative part with respect to the Lebesgue measure restricted on $P_R$. \end{proposition}

 \begin{proof} If the Lebesgue measure of $P_R$ is zero then clearly $R$ is mixing on $P_R$ with respect to Lebesgue measure.
 On the contrary, assume that the Lebesgue measure of $P_R$ is positive.
-Let us consider the dynamics of $R$ restricted on $P_R$ and let $C(P_R)$ and $D(P_R)$ be the conservative and the dissipative parts of this action, respectively.
-As $R$ is bijective on $P_R$, by Sullivan's lemma stated above, the Lebesgue measure of $D(P_R)$ is zero.
-Since the measure of $SC(R)\cap P_R$ is zero, then by Proposition \ref{prop.Krengel} there are no invariant absolutely continuous measures.
+Let us consider the dynamics of $R$ restricted to $P_R$ and let $C(P_R)$ and $D(P_R)$ be the conservative and the dissipative parts of this action, respectively.
+As $R$ is injective on $P_R\cap J_R$, by Sullivan's lemma stated above, the Lebesgue measure of $D(P_R)$ is zero.
+Since the measure of $SC(R)\cap P_R$ is zero, then by Proposition \ref{prop.Krengel} there are no invariant absolutely continuous measures on $P_R$.

 Assume that $R$ is mixing on the conservative part of $P_R$.
-Now, we use Theorem 1.4 on page 255 of \cite{Krengel} which states that every positive contraction $E$ on a $L_1$ space has orbits strongly convergent to $0$ whenever $E$ has weakly convergent orbits and $E$ has no non-zero fixed points.
-Thus the orbits of $|R^*|$ in $L_1(C(R))$ converge strongly to $0.$ As $R(C(R))=C(R)$ then
+Using Theorem 1.4 on page 255 of \cite{Krengel} which states that every positive contraction $E$ on a $L_1$ space has orbits strongly convergent to $0$ whenever $E$ has weakly convergent orbits and $E$ has no non-zero fixed points.
+Therefore, for every $\phi\in L_1(C(R))$ the orbit of $|R^*|^n(\phi)$ in converges strongly to $0.$ As $R(C(R))=C(R)$ then

 Thus the Lebesgue measure of $C(R)$ is $0$ and hence $P_R$ has also Lebesgue measure $0$. \end{proof}